Bi Dev Guide Ext Data Format

 Note With Summer Plus we recommend that field names

-in datasets use no more than characters Long field names
+in dataset use no more than characters Long field names

 increase the likelihood of exceeding character limits when you

-augment datasets because names are appended Field names
+augment dataset because names are appended Field names

 longer than characters are currently supported but we